JohnReid/HAIS/README.md

   - Tony Wu's Theano/Lasagne [implementation](https://github.com/tonywu95/eval_gen) of the methods described in ["On the Quantitative Analysis of Decoder-Based Generative Models"](https://arxiv.org/abs/1611.04273)
   - jiamings's (unfinished?)
 TensorFlow [implementation](https://github.com/jiamings/ais/) based on Tony Wu's Theano code.

+### Tests

+The tests that are working include:

+  - `test-hmc`: a simple test of the HMC implementation
+  - `test-hais-log-gamma`: a simple test to sample from and calculate the log normaliser of an unnormalised log-Gamma distribution.

+Planned tests that are not working include:

+  - Versions of the working tests for higher dimensionsal distributions.
+  - Tests to calculate marginal likelihoods for latent variable models.

 ### Installation